naologic/ecommerce-storefront-b2b/README.md

             ├── departments-link.ts    # Definition for DepartmentsLink interface used in DepartmentsComponent and HeaderComponent
-            ├── filter.ts              # Definitions for filter interfaces used in multiple components within ShopModule ├── link.ts                # Definitions for link interfaces used in MenuComponent and HeaderComponent ├── list.ts                # Definitions for list interfaces used in PageShopComponent and ShopService ├── main-menu-link.ts      # Definition for MainMenuLink interface used in MainMenuComponent ├── menu.ts                # Definitions for menu interfaces used in DepartmentsLink and MegamenuComponent ├── mobile-menu-link.ts    # Definition for MobileMenuLink interface used in MobileMenuLinksComponent, MobileMenuSettingsComponent and MobileMenuComponent
+            ├── filter.ts              # Definitions for filter interfaces used in multiple components within ShopModule ├── link.ts                # Definitions for link interfaces used in MenuComponent and HeaderComponent ├── list.ts                # Definitions for list interfaces used in PageShopListComponent and ShopService ├── main-menu-link.ts      # Definition for MainMenuLink interface used in MainMenuComponent ├── menu.ts                # Definitions for menu interfaces used in DepartmentsLink and MegamenuComponent ├── mobile-menu-link.ts    # Definition for MobileMenuLink interface used in MobileMenuLinksComponent, MobileMenuSettingsComponent and MobileMenuComponent